markNZed/TaskFlow/processor/README.md

 If the `task.processor.statesSupported` array is set then the Task Hub will only route updates to the processor if `task.processor.statesSupported` includes `task.state.current`.

+If the `task.processor.statesNotSupported` array is set then the Task Hub will not route updates to the processor if `task.processor.statesNotSupported` includes `task.state.current`.

 ## Sharing Task Functionality

 In the directory `shared/processor` there can be files shared between procesors, for example `fsm.mjs` provides abstrcations for the XState FSM in Javascript.
 Obviously, processors need to share a programming language to share Task Functionality.
 The finite state machines that define the dynamic behavior of a Task Function may be specified in `shared/fsm/Task...` the XState configuration can be specified using JSON to be programming language agnostic.